tuckn/WshJest/README.md

 # WshJest

-The testing module for WSH (Windows Script Host).
+The testing module for WSH ({@link https://docs.microsoft.com/en-us/previous-versions//9bbdkx3k(v=vs.85)|Windows Script Host}).
+I thought to name this module "Test", But I chosed "Jest".
+Because as but "Test" is a frequently used name and "T" and "J" look similar.
+On the other hand, this module is just a bit like {@link https://jestjs.io/|Jest}.

 ## Operating environment